HEARTENING RESOURCES TOPICS

 Comforting Others: What to Say and Do

-A Two-hour Workshop
+A Two-hour Workshop for Caregivers and Healthcare Providers

 This workshop is ideal for caregivers and professionals supporting people through grief, as well as for those coping with chronic illness, disability or aging.
 When called to comfort others, we may feel empathy and care deeply, but sometimes what to say or do can elude us.
 We will explore how to put compassion into action with practical examples of comforting at work and at home.
 We will review recent research on empathy, grief, and social support, and examine best practices for how to be helpful.
 We will discuss realistic ways to make commitments with others in need, and how to honestly set boundaries with our availability to help.
 Finally, we will share our stories of comforting others, or being comforted by others, and learn from each other’s experiences.